alok760/alok760.github.io/_posts/2019-05-22-Smart-Speaker.md

 #### Step 2 Setting up the hardware
 1. Insert the microSD card into your raspberry pi
 2. Attach ReSpeaker hat to your Raspberry Pi
-3. connect your speaker through the 3.5mm jack on respeaker hat or connect your JST PH2.0 speakers using the on board JST connector
+3. Connect your speaker through the 3.5mm jack on respeaker hat or connect your JST PH2.0 speakers using the on board JST connector
-4. plug in the power supply to your raspberry pi
+4. Plug in the power supply to your raspberry pi.
 ![susi.ai smart speaker](/assets/speaker.jpeg)

 #### Step 3 Setting up the speaker
-1. Download SUSI-AI android app
+1. Download SUSI-AI android app.
-2. Create an account or login
+2. Create an account or login.
 3. In app, go to settings -> Devices -> click here to move to device setup screen
 4. Wait for your device to show up and then click on setup.
 ![susi.ai smart speaker](/assets/setup_android.png)<br><br>
-5. Chose the wifi network you want your speaker to connect to and enter the password
+5. Chose the wifi network you want your speaker to connect to and enter the password.
 6. Add credentials.

 #### Testing
-1. After the setup, three LEDs on top of respeaker should light up
+1. After the setup, three LEDs on top of respeaker should light up.
-2. say "SUSI" and wait for a bell sound
+2. Say "SUSI" and wait for a bell sound.
+3. Speak your query!!
+4. Enjoy your new personal assistant